 Ron the Death Eater: Mai, who poisons Katara to cause her to have a miscarriage and later tries to kill her.
 Then again, this might be a subversion, as she's arguably more sympathetic than Zuko or Katara.

-Rooting for the Empire: Given how our "heroes" are more or less complete assholes, it's no surprise that most of the comics detractors root for Mai and Sho due to Mai being a lot more sympathetic than Katara and Sho being a Badass.
+Rooting for the Empire: Since many of the comic's detractors feel that the heroes are hardly very heroic, it's no surprise that most of them root for Mai and Sho due to Mai being a lot more sympathetic than Katara and Sho being a badass.

 Snark Bait: There have already been dramatic readings!